-In our collective pursuit to push the web to do more, we're running into a common problem: Performance.
-Sites and apps are richer in functionality than ever before.
-As a consequence, they've become more demanding of network and device resources.
-So much so, that we now struggle with achieving a high level of performance across a variety of network conditions and devices.
+In our shared pursuit to push the web to do more, we're running into a common problem: performance.
+Sites have more features than ever before.
+So much so, that many sites now struggle to achieve a high level of performance across a variety of network conditions and devices.

-Performance issues are variable.
-At best, slow sites and applications incur trivial delays that impede users for only briefly annoying moments.
-At their worst, they're completely inaccessible, unresponsive to user input, or both.
+Performance issues vary.
+At best, they create small delays that are only briefly annoying to your users.
+At worst, they make your site completely inaccessible, unresponsive to user input, or both.

 Performance is about retaining users

-We want users to interact meaningfully with what we build for the web.
+We want users to interact meaningfully with what we build.
 If it's a blog, we want people to read posts.
-If it's an online store, we want to turn prospective shoppers into buyers.
-If it's a social networking web app, we want visitors to write posts, upload photos, and interact with one other.
+If it's an online store, we want them to buy stuff.
+If it's a social network, we want them to interact with each other.

-If high performance is an asset, then poor performance is a liability.
-Here are a couple case studies where poor performance had a negative impact on business goals:
+Here are a couple case studies where low performance had a negative impact on business goals:

 - The BBC found they lost an additional 10% of users for every additional second their site took to load.

 - DoubleClick by Google found 53% of mobile site visits were abandoned if a page took longer than 3 seconds to load.